Computing

 Vision Statement

-Our aim is to develop curious and creative users of technology that can operate safely in online spaces and interact confidently with high-level programming languages.
+Our aim is to develop curious and creative users of technology that can operate safely in digital spaces and interact confidently with high-level programming languages.
 We want to inspire the next generation of morally-grounded, forward-thinking software engineers.
-Children will explore three core pillars of computing knowledge: information technology, digital literacy and computer science.
+We recognise that Computing - perhaps more so than any other subject - is a rapidly evolving discipline, and as such we strive to deliver a relevant and responsive curriculum that keeps pace and looks to the future.

 We are well resourced to deliver this curriculum.
 Every classroom has a teacher laptop and interactive whiteboard.
-Each year group has access to dedicated laptops and iPads, which can be brought into the classroom.
+Each year group has access to Chromebooks and iPads, which can be brought into the classroom.
 We have a range of additional resources such as Beebots, Crumble microcontrollers and BBC Micro:bits.

 In our Programming units, pupils will be able to: